florian-beetz/bachelor-thesis/thesis.md

 `com.company.module.api.impl.ServiceImpl` for usage by other modules.
 This declaration of services was already a feature of Java before version 9, but relied on a configuration using text files.
-The declaration of provided and used services is JPMS' form of dependency injection, also known as the principle *Inversion of Control* (IoC) that allows hiding of implementation details [@Mac2017].
+The declaration of provided and used services is +JPMS form of dependency injection, also known as the principle *Inversion of Control* (+IoC) that allows hiding of implementation details [@Mac2017].

 As an alternative to the explicit declaration of a module descriptor, Java 9 also allows the usage of so called *automatic modules* [@Mac2017].
-Automatic Modules do not have a module descriptor, their name is derived from the attribute `Automatic-Module-Name` in the JAR manifest `META-INF/MANIFEST.MF` or from the name of the JAR file if that attribute is not present.
+Automatic Modules do not have a module descriptor, their name is derived from the attribute `Automatic-Module-Name` in the +JAR manifest `META-INF/MANIFEST.MF` or from the name of the +JAR file if that attribute is not present.
 An automatic module has some special characteristics: It `requires transitive` all other resolved modules, exports all its packages and reads the classpath.
 This version of module declaration is favorable if the module has to maintain